Skip to Main Content

 1. Review the bill and check if it notes any payment from the insurance carrier, Trustmark.

-2. If the bill does not contain insurance payment information, please contact the provider’s office and inform them of your insurance information located on the front of your ID card.
+2. If the bill does not contain insurance payment information, please contact the provider’s office and inform them of the insurance information on the front of your ID card.

 3. Request your provider to submit the claim for processing to Trustmark.